jamcalli/Pulsarr/docs/docs/notifications/discord.md

 4. Enter the Guild ID (your Discord server ID - enable Developer Mode in Discord settings, then right-click your server and "Copy ID")
 5. Click the 'Start' button next to the Discord Bot Settings header

+## Discord Commands

+Pulsarr's Discord bot provides the following slash commands:

+- `/notifications` - Configure your notification preferences and link your Plex account

 ## User Notification Setup

 Once your bot is configured, users can set up their own notifications: